meilisearch/meilisearch/README.md

 You can [read the deep dive](deep-dive.md) if you want more information on the engine, it describes the whole process of generating updates and handling queries or you can take a look at the [typos and ranking rules](typos-ranking-rules.md) if you want to know the default rules used to sort the documents.

-We will be proud if you submit issues and pull requests.
+We will be glad if you submit issues and pull requests.
 You can help to grow this project and start contributing by checking [issues tagged "good-first-issue"](https://github.com/meilisearch/MeiliDB/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 It is a good start!

 [![crates.io demo gif](misc/crates-io-demo.gif)](https://crates.meilisearch.com)